List of Moana Pasifika players

 This is a list of rugby union footballers who have played for Moana Pasifika in Super Rugby.
 The list includes any player that has played in a regular season match, semi-final or final for Moana Pasifika, ordered by debut date and name.
-Moana Pasifika first competed in the 2022 Super Rugby Pacific season.
+Moana Pasifika first competed in the 2022 Super Rugby Pacific season and ceased competing at the end of the 2026 Super Rugby Pacific season.